xremap/xremap/doc/troubleshooting.md

 This might be due to the version you use.
 Only the latest wayland version of COSMIC is supported.

-For older versions of COSMIC you could try the GNOME extension, but whether it works in unknown.
+For older versions of COSMIC you can use x11 to get application-specific remappings.

 ### Info about your desktop